Chitolina/-2nd_Site/content/posts/BigData.md

 - Data Bank
 ---

 # Big Data for Data Scientists - From Mega to Giga

-In this post we are going to learn about the use of some tools to apply on Big Data, that differs a bit from a normal pandas-csv methodology.
+**Description**: In this post we are going to learn about the use of some tools to apply on Big Data, that differs a bit from a normal pandas-csv methodology.
 Working with Big Data usually demands more sophisticated software that can deal with the upload and storage of Gyga files.
 This was a great module I had from "Stack Academy - Big Data for Data Scientist" that, for its massive importance and content, I decided to bring to my portfolio.

 Without further ado, some tools we are going to use are: